 - Introduce students to mentors in the field of conservation.

-- Fostering future environmental stakeholders by providing space to incorporate fresh, new voices into the outdoor narrative;
+- Foster future environmental stakeholders by providing space to incorporate fresh, new voices into the outdoor narrative.

 Benefits for participants: